evanjscallan/News_Scraper_TCC/README.txt

 The purpose of this project is to produce a quick and easy way to pull raw text data from a news site (in this case 'www.TheCowboyChannel.com') and format the text into an easy-to-read medium.

 CONTACT:
-If you have any questions regard the project, please contact EvanJScallan@gmail.co
+If you have any questions regard the project, please contact EvanJScallan@gmail.com.